Acadia Healthcare (NASDAQ:ACHC) Releases Q1 2022 Earnings Guidance

-Acadia Healthcare (NASDAQ:ACHC – Get Rating) updated its first quarter 2022 earnings guidance on Monday.
+Acadia Healthcare (NASDAQ:ACHC – Get Rating) issued an update on its first quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.620-$0.660 for the period, compared to the Thomson Reuters consensus estimate of $0.640.
 The company issued revenue guidance of $600 million-$610 million, compared to the consensus revenue estimate of $595.11 million.Acadia Healthcare also updated its FY 2022 guidance to $2.850-$3.150 EPS.

-Several research firms recently weighed in on ACHC.
-Credit Suisse Group boosted their price objective on shares of Acadia Healthcare from $74.00 to $78.00 and gave the stock an outperform rating in a research report on Wednesday, March 2nd.
-SVB Leerink dropped their target price on shares of Acadia Healthcare from $83.00 to $80.00 and set an outperform rating for the company in a research report on Tuesday, March 1st.
-Finally, TheStreet upgraded shares of Acadia Healthcare from a c+ rating to a b rating in a research report on Monday, November 22nd.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of Buy and an average price target of $72.02.
+Acadia Healthcare (NASDAQ:ACHC – Get Rating) last issued its quarterly earnings data on Monday, February 28th.
+The company reported $0.67 EPS for the quarter, missing the consensus estimate of $0.68 by ($0.01).
+Acadia Healthcare had a return on equity of 9.66% and a net margin of 8.24%.
+The company had revenue of $593.48 million during the quarter, compared to analyst estimates of $587.80 million.
+During the same quarter in the prior year, the company posted $1.13 earnings per share.
+The business’s revenue was up 9.6% compared to the same quarter last year.
+Equities research analysts expect that Acadia Healthcare will post 2.99 earnings per share for the current year.

-Several institutional investors have recently bought and sold shares of ACHC.
-Synovus Financial Corp boosted its stake in shares of Acadia Healthcare by 5.6% during the 4th quarter.
-Synovus Financial Corp now owns 4,430 shares of the company’s stock worth $265,000 after buying an additional 235 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. acquired a new position in shares of Acadia Healthcare during the 4th quarter worth about $719,000.
-Metropolitan Life Insurance Co NY boosted its stake in shares of Acadia Healthcare by 9.9% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 16,061 shares of the company’s stock worth $975,000 after buying an additional 1,441 shares during the last quarter.
-Cubist Systematic Strategies LLC boosted its stake in shares of Acadia Healthcare by 140.3% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 19,677 shares of the company’s stock worth $1,194,000 after buying an additional 11,489 shares during the last quarter.
-Finally, Thrivent Financial for Lutherans boosted its stake in shares of Acadia Healthcare by 5.6% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 28,885 shares of the company’s stock worth $1,753,000 after buying an additional 1,542 shares during the last quarter.
+Large investors have recently made changes to their positions in the business.
+BlackRock Inc. grew its position in shares of Acadia Healthcare by 3.5% in the 4th quarter.
+BlackRock Inc. now owns 7,588,129 shares of the company’s stock valued at $460,597,000 after buying an additional 259,180 shares during the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of Acadia Healthcare by 22.1% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,331,746 shares of the company’s stock valued at $80,836,000 after buying an additional 240,932 shares during the last quarter.
+Morgan Stanley grew its position in shares of Acadia Healthcare by 251.1% in the 2nd quarter.
+Morgan Stanley now owns 196,080 shares of the company’s stock valued at $12,305,000 after buying an additional 140,231 shares during the last quarter.
+Parametric Portfolio Associates LLC grew its position in shares of Acadia Healthcare by 2.2% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 192,769 shares of the company’s stock valued at $11,701,000 after buying an additional 4,172 shares during the last quarter.
+Finally, Legal & General Group Plc grew its position in shares of Acadia Healthcare by 4.3% in the 4th quarter.
+Legal & General Group Plc now owns 133,456 shares of the company’s stock valued at $8,101,000 after buying an additional 5,480 shares during the last quarter.

 Acadia Healthcare Co, Inc engages in the provision of behavioral healthcare services.
 It operates through the following business segments: United States (U.S.) Facilities and the United Kingdom (U.K.) Facilities.
 The U.S. Facilities segment is classified in the following categories: acute inpatient psychiatric facilities, specialty treatment facilities, residential treatment centers, and outpatient community-based services.